elgopher/batch/README.md

 Normally a web application is using following pattern to modify data in the database:

-1. **Load resource** from database.
-Resource is some portion of data such as set of records from relational database, document from Document-oriented database or value from KV store.
+1. **Load resource** from database. **Resource** is some portion of data such as set of records from relational database, document from Document-oriented database or value from KV store (in Domain-Driven Design terms it is called an [aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html)).
 Lock the entire resource pessimistically or optimistically (by reading version number).
 2. **Apply change** to data in plain Go
 3. **Save resource** to database.
 Release the pessimistic lock.
 Or run